Our independent group/band/artist has a newly recorded CD and would like to submit it for possible airplay. How do I go

 Winnipeg, Manitoba, Canada

-Sorry, at present we do not accept submissions of individual audio files as attachments via email (ie: MP3 or other audio formats).
-We do accept submissions via Wetransfer, Dropbox, Google drive or Bandcamp — these can be sent to [email protected]umfm.com
+We DO NOT accept submissions of individual audio files as attachments via email (ie: MP3 or other audio formats).

 Does CJUM accept singles or EPs?

 CJUM has limited shelf space and therefore cannot accept physical singles.
 We will accept EPs of 4 songs or more, and these will be put into the library for volunteer use.

 Do you accept submissions via e-mail?

 Yes, but only via a downloadable link that is secure.
 In order to get your material played on-air, it has to be available to our volunteers through our music library.
 Our digital library is accessible to all programmers if they choose to use it — these are currently the only resources we offer to our volunteers for new music, but in no way does it limit the music they are able to play.
-If you have questions, please email our program director, Michael Elves at [email protected]umfm.com
+If you have questions, please email our program director, Michael Elves at email@example.com